JonathanDowning/CV/README.md

 - Respecting the importance of **readable and maintainable code** for humans, using clear method and variable names, commenting effectively, and designing for testability.
 - **Source Code Management** using Git.
 Project management using GitHub Issues, Pull Requests, and Milestones.
 - **Continuous Integration** using tools such as [Buddybuild](https://www.buddybuild.com) and [Bitrise](https://www.bitrise.io).
-- **Web standards**, including OAuth, JWT, and the design, implementation, and consumption fo REST APIs.
+- **Web standards**, including OAuth, JWT, and the design, implementation, and consumption of REST APIs.

 ## Work Accomplishments